-Épernay is preparing to adorn itself with its finest attire: from December 12 to 14, 2025, the Habits de Lumière transform the avenue into a nighttime theater where heritage, gastronomy, and luminous creations mingle.
-This annual event, organized by the City of Épernay and the Comité de l’Avenue de champagne.fr/fr/champagnes”>Champagne, takes on a special dimension in 2025 with the celebration of the 25th edition and the extension of the festivities related to the centenary of the avenue.
-The courtyards of the great houses come alive, pop-up shops open their doors, and artistic strolls outline a route designed to highlight Champenois craftsmanship.
+Épernay is about to don its finest attire: from December 12 to 14, 2025, the Habits de Lumière transform the avenue into a nighttime theater where heritage, gastronomy, and luminous creations mingle.
+This annual event, supported by the City of Épernay and the Comité de l’Avenue de Champagne, takes on a special dimension in 2025 with the celebration of the 25th edition and the extension of the festivities linked to the avenue’s centenary.
+The courtyards of the great houses come alive, pop-up shops open their doors, and artistic strolls outline a route designed to enhance Champagne craftsmanship.

-The programming will feature mappings, sound installations, and oenological routes allowing rediscovery of the Houses under an unprecedented light.
-Many actors, including independent winemakers and collectives like Champagne de Vignerons, will occupy historic spaces to offer tastings and workshops.
-At the crossroads of intangible heritage and events, this edition aims to be a manifesto of the Champenois art of living, blending hospitality, creative audacity, and transmission.
+The program will feature mappings, sound installations, and oenological routes allowing visitors to rediscover the Houses under unprecedented lighting.
+Many players, including independent winemakers and collectives like Champagne de Vignerons, will occupy historic spaces to offer tastings and workshops.
+At the crossroads of intangible heritage and events, this edition is intended as a manifesto of the Champagne art of living, combining hospitality, creative boldness, and transmission.

-Habits de Lumière 2025 Épernay: a flagship weekend for the Maisons de Champagne
+Habits de Lumière 2025 Épernay: a flagship weekend for the Champagne Houses

-Les Habits de Lumière have been, for a quarter of a century, an unwavering appointment for bubble and heritage enthusiasts.
-In 2025, the Avenue de Champagne celebrates not only the 25th edition of the event but also the end of the centenary ceremonies for the street.
-The Houses lining the avenue actively participate by opening their courtyards and cellars to offer unique experiences.
-The public is thus invited to a dual reading: one visual, carried by the luminous installations, the other gustatory, through the tastings and pairings offered.
+Les Habits de Lumière have been a steadfast meeting place for bubble and heritage enthusiasts for a quarter of a century.
+In 2025, the Avenue de Champagne not only celebrates the 25th edition of the event but also the conclusion of the centenary ceremonies of the artery.
+The Houses lining the avenue actively participate, opening their courtyards and cellars to offer unique experiences.
+The public is thus invited to a dual reading: one visual, driven by luminous installations, the other gustatory, through tastings and pairings offered.

-The dynamics of this edition rely on several pillars: showcasing registered heritage, innovation in scenography, and interaction between historic Houses and young producers.
-It is essential to emphasize that the event attracts local, national, and international visitors, contributing to the region’s visibility while renewing Champagne’s image as a cultural and gastronomic product.
+The dynamic of this edition rests on several pillars: highlighting registered heritage, innovation in scenography, and interaction between historic Houses and young producers.
+It is essential to emphasize that the event attracts local, national, and international visitors, contributing to the region’s visibility while renewing the image of Champagne as a cultural and gastronomic product.

-- Heritage: highlighting the façades and heritage courtyards.
+- Heritage: highlighting the facades and historic courtyards.

 - Gastronomy: pairing workshops and tasting routes.

-- Winemakers: enhanced presence of collectives and independent winemakers.
+- Winemakers: strengthened presence of collectives and independent winemakers.

-Concrete examples illustrate the scale: mappings on mansions, coordinated sound and light shows across several façades, and the occasional transformation of shops like “Le 19” into meeting places.
-Historic Houses reinterpret their heritage to attract a younger audience, while winemakers highlight the diversity of terroirs.
-A fictitious reference House, Maison Belliard, serves as a guiding thread: its cellars open for guided tours, and its courtyard hosts an interactive installation combining heritage and winemaking techniques.
+Concrete examples illustrate the scope: mappings on townhouses, coordinated sound and light shows between several facades, and the temporary transformation of shops such as “Le 19” into meeting places.
+Historic Houses reinterpret their heritage to attract a younger audience, while winemakers emphasize the diversity of terroirs.
+A fictional reference House, Maison Belliard, serves as a guiding thread: its cellars open for guided tours, and its courtyard hosts an interactive installation combining heritage and winemaking techniques.

 |---|---|---|

 To prepare their visit, the public can consult practical online resources, including specialized articles on wine recognition or capsule culture.
-A recommended reading is the investigation on the ability to recognize a Champagne blind, which illuminates the sensory dimension of tastings.
+A recommended read is the investigation into the ability to recognize a Champagne blindfolded, which sheds light on the sensory dimension of tastings.

-List of concrete actions proposed by the Houses:
+List of concrete actions offered by the Houses:

-- Organize tastings commented on by wine merchants and sommeliers.
+- Organize guided tastings by wine merchants and sommeliers.

 - Reserve limited sessions to discover rare cuvées.

-- Offer bulk purchase deals for private events.
+- Offer group purchase deals for private events.

-In summary, the 2025 edition functions as a strategic showcase for the Houses: it combines immersive experience, heritage value, and local economy.
-The ability to link these axes will determine long-term success.
+In summary, the 2025 edition acts as a strategic showcase for the Houses: it combines immersive experience, heritage value, and local economy.
+The ability to link these pillars will determine long-term success.

 Animations and routes: the courtyards reinvent the Habits de Lumière experience

 The inner courtyards of the great houses become true ephemeral stages, each developing its own narrative.
-The objective is to make the experience intimate despite the crowds, offering short but memorable formats.
-The scenographies often combine technical innovations and artisanal know-how: luminous installations designed by local studios, collaborations with chefs for mini gastronomic platforms, and playful workshops dedicated to families.
+The goal is to make the experience intimate despite the crowds by offering short but memorable formats.
+The scenographies often combine technical innovations and artisanal know-how: luminous installations designed by local studios, partnerships with chefs for mini gastronomic platforms, and playful workshops dedicated to families.

-The diversity of proposals addresses different audiences: informed enthusiasts, cultural curiosities, and families.
-A well-thought-out route includes break times in the courtyards, information points on the history of the Houses, and tasting sessions in small groups.
-The Houses focus on quality reception and storytelling to leave a lasting impression.
+The variety of offerings allows addressing different audiences: connoisseurs, cultural curious, and families.
+A well-thought-out route includes breaks in the courtyards, information points on the Houses’ history, and intimate tasting sessions.
+The Houses focus on quality hospitality and storytelling to leave a lasting impression.

 - Artistic installations: each courtyard offers an original creation.

-- Educational workshops: introduction to tasting and discovery of grape varieties.
+- Educational workshops: initiation to tasting and grape variety discovery.

-- Encounters: direct exchanges with winemakers and local producers.
+- Meetings: direct exchanges with winemakers and local producers.

 A concrete example: the courtyard of Maison Belliard offers a guided sensory path around aromas, with interactive stations explaining fermentation, blending, and aging impact.
-In another courtyard, a partnership with the collective banner Champagne de Vignerons allows discovery of micro-cuvées in vertical tasting.
-These activations aim to deepen product understanding beyond the simple festive symbolism.
+In another courtyard, a partnership with the collective banner Champagne de Vignerons allows discovering micro-cuvées in vertical tasting.
+These activations aim to strengthen product understanding, beyond simple festive symbolism.

 | Type of animation | Description | Target audience |